 The concept of an electric bike was actually formed before today’s seniors were even born.
 The earliest records of e-bike patents we have are from the late 1800s, but they haven’t become very popular in much of the world until recently.
 Technology has evolved exponentially in the past few decades and has made it possible to manufacture attractive e-bikes that can be tailored to each individual rider.
-Electric bikes can be customized to fit seniors’ needs, so it is recommended that seniors who are desiring a new low-impact hobby look into them.
+Electric bikes can be customized to fit seniors’ needs.
+It is recommended that seniors who are desiring a new low-impact hobby look into them.

-Some e-bikes seem be made more ergonomically friendly and therefore let riders feel more relaxed and less sore later on.
+Some e-bikes seem to be made more ergonomically friendly and therefore let riders feel more relaxed and less sore later on.
 Seniors who are more comfortable on their bikes are more likely to ride for longer periods of time, which improves health and happiness (more on that later).

-Electric bikes are also generally made with the same variety of configurations as traditional bikes, and a few configurations may be better for seniors.
+Electric bikes are also generally made with the same variety of configurations as traditional bikes.
+Few configurations may be better for seniors.
 For example, trikes and recumbent bikes feature three wheels, which is great for seniors who have balance issues or were never very good at riding a traditional bike when they were younger.
 These can help senior riders feel more confident and more stable.
 Also recommended for seniors is a cruiser bike, which allows an upright seated position, wide tires, and cushioned seats to maximize comfort.
 These, too, offer a stronger sense of stability and are usually easier to get on and off of.

 Seniors investing in an electric bike normally don’t need to get one that offers the highest amount of power.
-Smaller motor sizes (e.g., approximately 300 watts) would probably be just fine for seniors looking to ride around their neighborhoods or around town.
+Smaller motor sizes (e.g., approximately 300 watts) would be just fine for seniors looking to ride around their neighborhoods or around town.
 Most seniors are not looking to go at the top speed possible, so a more powerful wattage probably isn’t required.
 Seniors can still get up to around 15 miles per hour with a small motor, and a motor using less power normally increases the battery life of the e-bike.

-Oftentimes, it is recommended that seniors looking to purchase e-bikes should invest in one with a full throttle option.
+Oftentimes, it is recommended that seniors looking to purchase e-bikes should invest in one with a full-throttle option.
 This is key for many seniors who may get too tired and don’t want to pedal after any given amount of time.
-Pedal assist will always be an option and they can get back to pedaling at any time, but having a full-throttle option can prevent having to stop for breaks.
+Pedal-assist will always be an option and they can get back to pedaling at any time, but having a full-throttle option can prevent having to stop for breaks.

 Using an electric bike can also help seniors get outside for longer periods of time because e-bikes take on some of the effort needed to propel them.
 Having assistance makes riding a bike more enjoyable with less pain than riding a traditional bicycle would be for many seniors.
 While electric bikes are oftentimes considered more fun than a traditional bike, they normally offer a faster ride, so seniors should consider always wearing a helmet while riding.